ICONIC AUSTRALIAN

 BESPOKE BAGS FROM $3,500

-EACH PIECE IS A WORK OF (HE)ART
+A WORK OF (HE)ART

 VEGEMITE JARS + SYDNEY FESTIVAL = LOCAL DYNAMITE

-PREHISTORiC HIS-STORY
+HIS-STORY

-To cut a long story short CHRISTOPHER HANLON® designed the CH® monogram as a college design project.
-He sold his first products at a market stall in recycled Vegemite jars.
-Without doubt, even at this early stage (1994-95) Hanlon stumbled on what many companies could only ever dream of – a nontoxic moisturizer that kept you looking younger.
-It was gifted to him by his mother Delia Elizabeth Hanlon, who was known around Geelong and at Manifold’s Height’s Holy Spirit church as ‘The Wiz’.
-Christopher called it his family recipe.
-‘It is similar to making a pot of fresh yoghurt (for your face) except you start with cold pressed Aloe Vera to which you add the miracle oils.
-Calendula, Chickweed, Angelica, Frankinsence, Lemon Myrtle, Tea Tree, Neem, Plantago Major or a touch of Eucalyptus and Centella Asiatica,’ he says.
-News of the concoction spread quickly via word-of-mouth networks especially through the local suburbs of Surry Hills, Kings Cross, Paddington, Bondi, The Rocks and Darlinghurst.
-As his formulas began to improve so too did sales soar.
+Hanlon’s first products were sold from market stalls in recycled Vegemite jars.
+Even at this early stage, he had stumbled upon something many larger companies could only dream of – a pure moisturizer that kept you looking younger.
+The formula had been gifted to him by his mother, Delia Elizabeth Hanlon, known around Geelong and at Manifold Height’s Holy Spirit church as ‘The Wiz’.
+Christopher described it as a family recipe: ‘Similar to making a pot of fresh yoghurt for your face’, begining with cold pressed Aloe Vera infused with miracle oils including Calendula, Chickweed, Angelica, Frankinsence, Lemon Myrtle, Tea Tree, Neem, Plantago Major, Eucalyptus and Centella Asiatica.
+News of the concoction spread rapidly through word-of-mouth networks across Surry Hills, Kings Cross, Paddington, Bondi, The Rocks and Darlinghurst.
+As his formulas evolved, so did demand.

 THE $5,000 FIRST PRIZE MONEY ENABLED THE DEVELOPMENT OF HANLON’S COSMETIC PROTOTYPES INTO A DEPARTMENT STORE READY RANGE USING GREEN COSMETIC TECHNOLOGY